 Learn From the Best

-Our faculty are accomplished, with 87% of our full-time faculty having the highest degree in their field.
-Several are highly regarded as experts and have been recognized with notable honors and awards.
-And with a low student-to-faculty ratio, you'll be sure to receive an excellent education in the agricultural communication program.
+Our faculty are accomplished professionals that have been recognized as experts in their fields.
+With a low student-to-faculty ratio, you'll be sure to receive an excellent education in the agricultural communication degree program.

 Liz Viall, Ph.D.